Table of Contents

+In this article you’ll learn more about when your cavity need a root canal.
+To start you should first know what a root canal is.
 Root canal is the treatment of a tooth that has experienced irreversible damage to an extent of damaging the tooth nerve.
-This type of damage can be caused by trauma to the nerve or decay.
+Trauma to the nerve or decay can cause this type of damage.
 In such a situation, your Beverly Hills dentist may recommend that you get a root canal.
-Your dentist will remove the affected tooth pulp and may also remove the nerve from your tooth, and seal it completely to ensure that you don’t experience pain again in the future.
+Dr. Vafa will remove the tooth pulp and may also remove the nerve from your tooth.
+He will then seal it completely to ensure that you don’t experience pain again in the future.
 The tooth nerve doesn’t serve any specific purpose other than sensing cold, heat, and any other stimuli.
 Therefore, removing the nerve in your infected tooth is necessary to treat the pain caused by the decay or infection in the tooth pulp.

-Some Common Causes of Root Canal Damage:
+Some Common Causes of Damage:

 - An abscessed tooth due to decay